Medellín: Culture

 The culture in Medellín is strongly linked to a broader Paisa culture (see next section) whose unique attributes include their Spanish accent, cuisine, and hospitality.
 Today, Medellín has several cultural attractions for the public including approximately 40 museums, 21 public parks, 28 theaters, and several public libraries.
-The city also contains several National Monuments of Colombia.
+The city also contains several fixtures that have been designated National monuments of Colombia.
+The city is recognized as a "Design City" by UNESCO.

 Most people in Medellín are Catholic, as reflected by Medellín's several churches and religious activities.
 Among the most representative churches are the Metropolitan Cathedral, the largest cathedral in the world built entirely in baked brick.
-There is also the Basilica of Our Lady of Candelaria, which was the official cathedral until 1931, the Church of San Ignacio, Baroque on the outside and Colonial on inside, the Church of San José, the Church of San Antonio, which has one of the biggest domes in Colombia, the Church of San José del Poblado, located in the Parque del Poblado where the first European settlement in the Aburrá Valley was founded in 1616, and the Church of Nuestra Señora de Belén.
-All of these temples have religious art and are located in the center of the city, which facilitates their journeys.
+There is also the Basilica of Our Lady of Candelaria, which was the official cathedral until 1931; the Church of San Ignacio, Baroque on the outside and Colonial on inside; the Church of San José; the Church of San Antonio, which has one of the biggest domes in Colombia; the Church of San José del Poblado, located in the Parque del Poblado where the first European settlement in the Aburrá Valley was founded in 1616; and the Church of Nuestra Señora de Belén.
+All of these churches have religious art and are located in the center of the city, which facilitates journeys among them.

 In December, the city is covered with thousands of fairy lights, creating the famous Alumbrados (Christmas lights), which are considered by the National Geographic as one of the ten most beautiful in the world, and which can be seen mainly on La Playa Avenue and the Medellín River.

 Plaza Mayor is the epicenter of large events and business.
 By a decree of the municipal government, between 1980 and 1990 all developments or tall buildings necessarily included a sculpture of a famous artist.
 That is one reason why Medellín has the largest number of sculptures per square kilometer in Colombia.

 Furthermore, the city has several festivals and exhibitions year-round.
 The silletero tradition is also closely tied to the region and is considered a part of Colombian cultural heritage.
 Since 1957, this tradition has continued in the Silleta Parade that takes place during the annual Festival of the Flowers, where silletas designed with flower arrangements are carried.

 Works of many prominent artists, both local and foreign, can be seen on the streets of the city.
 Some artists who stand out are the masters Rodrigo Arenas Betancur and Fernando Botero.